|

 growl and fished out one of the sandwiches he had brought with him.

-Momentarily putting the camera aside, he ate in silence.
+Momentarily putting the aside, he ate in silence.

-It was, he reflected, a strange culture that allowed a man to walk out
+It was, he reflected, a strange culture that allowed a to walk out

 of a city and in less than half a day be so far away from civilization